elotroalex/elotroalex/bio.md

 #### Peer-reviewed articles, chapters & editions

-- "A Playbook for the Library of Babel: Modalities of community for digital scholarship." *Debates in Digital Humanities*.
-(Forthcoming volume on infrastructure).
 - "The Desire of the Humanist: On the Interpretation of Digital Caribbean Dreams." *Debates in Digital Humanities*.
 (Forthcoming volume on Afro-Diasporic Digital Humanities).
-- "The Studio@Butler: Library Innovation at the Seams."
-(Forthcoming)
 - "Placing Césaire: Some Considerations on Cartography and Enumerative Bibliographies."
 Caribbean Quarterly.
 Volume 62, Nos.
 3 & 4 (September-December 2016).
 -  "Global Outlooks in Digital Humanities: Multilingual Practices and Minimal Computing." *Doing Digital Humanities*. (eds) Richard Lane, Raymond Siemens, and Constance Crompton.
 London/NY: Routledge, 2016.
 (Co-Written with Élika Ortega)
 -   "Only Connect: The Globalization of the Digital Humanities."
 Schreibman, Susan, Raymond George Siemens, and John Unsworth, eds. *A New Companion to Digital Humanities*.
 Chichester, West Sussex, UK: John Wiley & Sons Inc, 2016.
 (Co-written with Daniel O'Donnell, et al.)